bediger4000/tableaux-in-go/README.md

 * _First Order Logic_, Dover, 1995, chapter II

 All three books have essentially the same explanation with slight variations.
 This project does signed tableaux.
+I'm amused by this method of proof.
+During the proof, you never assign a valuation to the propsitional identifers.
+Making inferences is based solely on syntax and sign of a formula.
+It almost seems magical.

 The golang program `tableaux` supports these binary infix logical oparators: